Why does my cat purr when he sees me?

 If the purr begins softly and gradually gets louder, this tip suggests your cat is excited the purr could become a stressor or even a behavioral problem.

-However, if the cat has a loudly purr from a smaller throat organ like a tiger or margay, then it’s estimated that their larynx will open and shut up to 1,000 to 1,500 times per second.
+However, if your cat has a ‘robust’ purr from a smaller throat organ like a tiger or margay, then it’s estimated that their larynx will open and shut up to 1,000 to 1,500 times per second.

 If your cat’s meow sounds different than a cat’s purr, that’s a sure sign that your cat has vocal fold problems.